-For details of our Company's business, services, technology, marketing, the description of its activities, its growth, our Order Book, various environmental issues, standing of our Company with reference to the prominent competitors, with reference to its our major customers and suppliers, and geographical markets we
+For details of our Company's business, services, technology, marketing, the description of its activities, its growth, our Order Book, various environmental issues, standing of our Company with reference to the prominent competitors, with reference to its our major customers and suppliers, and geographical markets we operate in, please see "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 129 and 310 of this Red Herring Prospectus, respectively.

-For details on managerial competence, please see "Our Management" on page 159 of this Prospectus.
+For details on managerial competence, please see "Our Management" on page 159 of this Red Herring Prospectus.